Visual Identity Creative Ltd. was founded at a time when Apple Macs had not yet taken off and the Internet was not even invented.

 ‘HOOK AND LOOP’

-The term is often used when referring to particularly tight swimwear… however, the brand itself produces ranges of swimwear for all sexes and ages and even pair up with some big sporting teams – such as local Rugby team Northampton Saints!
+People often use the term when referring to particularly tight swimwear.
+However, the brand produces ranges of swimwear for all sexes and ages.
+They even pair up with big sporting teams – such as local rugby team Northampton Saints!

 Check out their ‘smuggling story’ – https://budgysmuggleruk.com/

-The brand provides solutions for Law Enforcement, but the term to ‘tazer’ is now identified as a protective tool often used by police officers, which can stun a criminal (for example) with two charged electrodes.
+The brand provides solutions for law enforcement.
+The term ”tazer“ now refers to a protective tool police officers often use.
+It stuns a criminal (for example) with two charged electrodes.

 In fact, the Tazer brand produces a range of protective equipment for a variety of uses.